NilFoundation/placeholder/crypto3/libs/algebra/docs/implementation.md

 ### Field Policies ### {#field_policies}

-A field policy describes its essential parameters such as `modulus`, `arity` or `mul_generator` - multiply generator.
+A field policy describes its essential parameters such as `modulus` or `arity`.

 ### Field Extensions ### {#field_extensions}